 A popular way to get to Panama from South America/Colombia is sailing through the San Blas Islands.
 This costs between $375 and $550 and goes for 4 nights and 5 days, all-inclusive.
 This is the same cost as flying from Colombia to Panama so if you are coming from Colombia I recommend this option.
 The San Blas Islands are amazing.

 In Panama, I found that most things are within walking distance.
-If it isn’t within walking distance you can take a bus for 50 cents of get a taxi for a couple of dollars.
-Always agree on a price first and know the right amount that you should be paying for that distance.
-The taxi drivers in Panama City were terrible, YOU MUST make sure you agree on a price before you hop in, and if they are saying it’s more than it should be, walk away.
+If it isn’t within walking distance you can take a bus for 50 cents or get a taxi for a couple of dollars.
+YOU MUST make sure you agree on a price before you hop in and if they are saying it’s more than it should be, walk away.
 The taxi drivers in Panama City were terrible,

 I recommend staying in Casco Viejo, the old town in Panama City.